rindPHI/isla/islaspec.md

 \\(\mathit{tail}(p)\\) is the (possibly empty) tuple resulting from removing the first element of \\(p\\).

-The remaining structural predicates can be defined in a similar fashion.
+The remaining structural predicates can be defined similarly.
 Only for predicates like `level` we additionally need to retrieve labels of subtrees (grammar symbols) in addition to paths.